amrlotfy77/awesome-django/readme.md

 * [django-money](https://github.com/django-money/django-money) - A little Django app that uses py-moneyed to add support for Money fields in your models and forms.
 * [django-phonenumber-field](https://github.com/stefanfoulis/django-phonenumber-field/) - A Django library which interfaces with [python-phonenumbers](https://github.com/daviddrysdale/python-phonenumbers) to validate, pretty print and convert phone numbers.
-* [django-picklefield](https://github.com/gintas/django-picklefield/) - A pickled object field for Django
+* [django-picklefield](https://github.com/gintas/django-picklefield/) - A pickled object field for Django.
 * [django-searchable-select](https://github.com/and3rson/django-searchable-select) - A better and faster multiple choice widget with suggestions.
 * [django-uuidfield](https://github.com/dcramer/django-uuidfield/) - A UUIDField for Django.
 * [django-versatileimagefield](https://github.com/respondcreate/django-versatileimagefield/) - A drop-in replacement for django's ImageField that provides a flexible, intuitive and easily-extensible interface for quickly creating new images from the one assigned to the field.